splynx/docs/files/en/networking/tr069_acs/troubleshooting/troubleshooting.md

 <summary><b>Can't connect device to ACS</b></summary>
 <div markdown="1">

-  0. Make sure that device is accessible from Splynx server.
+  0. Make sure that the device is accessible from Splynx server.
 Use tools like *ping* or *traceroute* to doublecheck;

   1. Pay attention to the IP restrictions.
 The requests can be sent only from IPs/networks allowed in this list: